Arizona Court Records

 Juvenile Court

-Not all county in the state has a juvenile court.
-But counties with more than one superior court judge has a special juvenile court which hears every minor case that has to do with delinquency, dependency, and unruly behaviors.
+Not all counties in the state have a juvenile court.
+But counties with more than one superior court judge have a special juvenile court which hears every minor case that has to do with delinquency, dependency, and unruly behaviors.

 What is included in an Online Criminal Court Record?